 Translation of commands received on the slave port depends on the settings of the same configuration registers that select the opcodes associated with Modbus Master operations.
 If the incoming packet has an opcode of 1, 2, 3, or 4 then the Modbus message is translated into a SY/MAX priority READ.
 If the incoming packet has an opcode of 5, 6, 15, or 16 then the message is translated into a SY/MAX priority WRITE.
-The register offset is not applied to the incoming packet.
+The register offset is applied to the incoming packet in reverse fashion.

-If the incoming message is not in the above list, it is encoded as a SY/MAX network PRINT and sent to the target device.
+If the target device is marked as a NR&D Modbus master, then all incoming messages are encoded as a SY/MAX network PRINT and sent to the target device.
 The target port decodes the network print as a Modbus master and the Modbus reply is returned as a SY/MAX Network Print reply to be emitted at the slave port as the Modbus reply.